A Skip to content

-2024 Statistics for Western Canada Falls from Heights
+2024 Fall from Height Statistics in Western Canada

-It might surprise you to learn that falls from heights continue to be a significant occupational hazard across Western Canada - encompassing the provinces of British Columbia, Alberta, Saskatchewan, and Manitoba.
-The statistics from 2024 across Western Canada highlight the ongoing challenges and underscore the importance of rigorous safety measures and improved training programs.
+You might be surprised to learn that falls from heights are still a major workplace danger in Western Canada, which includes the provinces of British Columbia, Alberta, Saskatchewan, and Manitoba.
+The fall from height statistics from 2024 in Western Canada highlight that these problems persist and demonstrate the importance of strict safety regulations and improved training programs.

 THE NUMBERS

-• British Columbia: Over 4,000 claims of falls from heights were reported in the workplace.
+• British Columbia: The workplace reported over 4,000 falls from heights.
 Among these incidents, 9 resulted in fatalities, while others caused mild to severe injuries.

 • Alberta: Falls from heights accounted for 19% of all workplace injuries and accidents.
-Additionally, over 35% of workplace fatalities in Alberta were caused by falls from heights, with 18 incidents resulting in fatalities.
+Additionally, falls from heights caused over 35% of workplace fatalities in Alberta, with 18 incidents leading to fatalities.

 • Saskatchewan: The province reported around 4.33 fall-related injuries per 100 workers.
-There were approximately 39 workplace fatalities, with 14 attributed to falls from heights.
+According to fall from height statistics, there were approximately 39 workplace fatalities, with 14 attributed to falls from heights.

-• Manitoba: In Manitoba, 55 falls from heights were reported, resulting in 10 fatalities and 45 injuries.
+• Manitoba: The province reported 55 falls from heights, leading to 10 fatalities and 45 injuries.

 CAUSES OF FALLS FROM HEIGHTS